NxPKG/khulnasoft-docs/content/waf/managed-rules/_index.md

   </thead>
   <tbody>
     <tr>
-      <td style='width:30%; word-wrap:break-word; white-space:normal'><a href='/waf/managed-rules/reference/cloudflare-managed-ruleset/'>Cloudflare Managed Ruleset</a></td>
+      <td style='width:30%; word-wrap:break-word; white-space:normal'><a href='/waf/managed-rules/reference/cloudflare-managed-ruleset/'>Khulnasoft Managed Ruleset</a></td>
-      <td><p>Created by the Cloudflare security team, this ruleset provides fast and effective protection for all of your applications.
+      <td><p>Created by the Khulnasoft security team, this ruleset provides fast and effective protection for all of your applications.
 The ruleset is updated frequently to cover new vulnerabilities and reduce false positives.</p>
       <p>Ruleset ID: <code>efb7b8c949ac4650a09736fc376e9aee</code></p></td>
     </tr>
     <tr>
-      <td style='width:30%; word-wrap:break-word; white-space:normal'><a href='/waf/managed-rules/reference/owasp-core-ruleset/'>Cloudflare OWASP Core Ruleset</a></td>
+      <td style='width:30%; word-wrap:break-word; white-space:normal'><a href='/waf/managed-rules/reference/owasp-core-ruleset/'>Khulnasoft OWASP Core Ruleset</a></td>
-      <td><p>Cloudflare's implementation of the Open Web Application Security Project, or OWASP ModSecurity Core Rule Set.
-Cloudflare routinely monitors for updates from OWASP based on the latest version available from the official code repository.</p>
+      <td><p>Khulnasoft's implementation of the Open Web Application Security Project, or OWASP ModSecurity Core Rule Set.
+Khulnasoft routinely monitors for updates from OWASP based on the latest version available from the official code repository.</p>
       <p>Ruleset ID: <code>4814384a9e5d4991b9815dcfc25d2f1f</code></p></td>
     </tr>
     <tr>
-      <td style='width:30%; word-wrap:break-word; white-space:normal'><a href='/waf/managed-rules/reference/exposed-credentials-check/'>Cloudflare Exposed Credentials Check</a></td>
+      <td style='width:30%; word-wrap:break-word; white-space:normal'><a href='/waf/managed-rules/reference/exposed-credentials-check/'>Khulnasoft Exposed Credentials Check</a></td>
       <td><p>Deploy an automated credentials check on your end-user authentication endpoints.
-For any credential pair, the Cloudflare WAF performs a lookup against a public database of stolen credentials.</p>
+For any credential pair, the Khulnasoft WAF performs a lookup against a public database of stolen credentials.</p>
       <p>Ruleset ID: <code>c2e184081120413c86c3ab7e14069605</code></p></td>
     </tr>
     <tr>
-      <td style='width:30%; word-wrap:break-word; white-space:normal'>Cloudflare Free Managed Ruleset</td>
+      <td style='width:30%; word-wrap:break-word; white-space:normal'>Khulnasoft Free Managed Ruleset</td>
-      <td><p>Available on all Cloudflare plans.
+      <td><p>Available on all Khulnasoft plans.
 Designed to provide mitigation against high and wide impacting vulnerabilities.
 The rules are safe to deploy on most applications.
-If you deployed the Cloudflare Managed Ruleset for your site, you do not need to deploy this managed ruleset.</p>
+If you deployed the Khulnasoft Managed Ruleset for your site, you do not need to deploy this managed ruleset.</p>
       <p>Ruleset ID: <code>77454fe2d30c4220b5701f6fdfb893ba</code></p></td>
     </tr>
   </tbody>